Jin dynasty (266–420): Religion

-Taoism was polarized in the Jin dynasty.
-The Jin emperors repressed Taoists harshly, but also tried to exploit it, given the way it had been used near the end of the Han era in the poor peasants' revolts.
+Taoism was polarised in the Jin dynasty.
+The Jin emperors repressed Taoists harshly, but also tried to exploit it, given the way it had been used near the end of the Han era in the Yellow Turban Rebellion.
 Amidst the political turmoil of the era, many successful merchants, small landowners, and other moderately comfortable people found great solace in Taoist teachings and a number of major clans and military officers also took up the faith.
 Ge Hong emphasized loyalty to the emperor as a Taoist virtue; he even taught that rebels could never be Taoist immortals, which made Taoism more palatable to the imperial hierarchy.
 As a result, popular Taoist religions were considered heterodoxy while the official schools of the court were supported, but the popular schools like Tianshi Taoism were still secretly held dear and promulgated amongst ordinary people.

 Disunity, disintegration, and chaos also made Buddhism more popular, in part due to the focus on addressing suffering.
-The Jin dynasty marked a critical era for Mahayana in China.
-Dharmarakṣa’s 286 translation of the Lotus Sutra was the most important one before Kumārajīva’s 5th-century translation.
+The Jin dynasty marked a critical era for the Mahayana school in China.
+Dharmarakṣa's 286 translation of the Lotus Sutra was the most important one before Kumārajīva's 5th-century translation.
 It was said that there were 1,768 Buddhist temples in the Eastern Jin.

 Furthermore, Taoism advanced chemistry and medicine in China, whereas the contribution of Mahayana was concentrated in philosophy and literature.